m0t0k1ch1/labor-time/README.md

 labor-time
 ==========

-sample application to use 'moves' API
+a sample application to use 'moves' API

  [labor time](http://labortime.k1ch1.com)